Does your SMB Google Business Listing?

 Start Optimizing your Local Online Presence

-While it may not feel like it at all times, there are plenty of potential clients in your area who are looking for therapy online.
-However, they have to be able to find your practice; which is why you need to implement local optimization strategies.
+While it may not feel like it at all times, there are plenty of potential clients in your area.
+However, they have to be able to find your business; which is why you need to implement local optimization strategies.

-You probably already know a few things about SEO.
-Local SEO takes that concept to the next level by specifically improving your search engine results among people living in your area.
+As a local business, Local SEO is critical to your success.
+Focusing on this improves your search engine results among people living in your area.
 In a nutshell, it’s how your ideal client will find your website when they Google, “therapists near me.”

 Optimize your Google Business Listing